tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 alert.
 The client can then regard ECH as securely disabled by the server.
 It SHOULD retry the handshake with a new transport connection and ECH disabled.

-[[TODO: Key replacement is significantly less scary than saying that ECH-naive servers bounce ECH off.
-Is it worth defining a strict mode toggle in the ECH keys, for a deployment to indicate it is ready for that? ]]

 Clients SHOULD implement a limit on retries caused by "ech_retry_request" or servers which do not acknowledge the "encrypted_client_hello" extension.
 If the client does not retry in either scenario, it MUST report an error to the